-- Facts: What is the experience of the individuals involved and what are the important facts to understand? - ٠
+- Facts: What is the experience of the individuals involved and what are the important facts to understand?

-- Analyse rights: Develop an analysis of the human rights at stake Identify responsibilities: Identify what needs to be done and who is responsible for doing it ٠ - Review actions: Make recommendations for action and later recall and evaluate what has happened as a result.
+- Analyse rights: Develop an analysis of the human rights at stake Identify responsibilities: Identify what needs to be done and who is responsible for doing it Review actions: Make recommendations for action and later recall and evaluate what has happened as a result.

-Having completed the EQIA template, please tick which option you (Lead Reviewer) perceive best reflects the findings of the assessment.
-This can be cross-checked via the Quality Assurance process:

-Option 1: No major change (where no impact or potential for improvement is found, no action is required)

-Option 2: Adjust (where a potential or actual negative impact or potential for a more positive impact is found, make changes to mitigate risks or make improvements)

-Option 3: Continue (where a potential or actual negative impact or potential for a more positive impact is found but a decision not to make a change can be objectively justified, continue without making changes)

-Option 4: Stop and remove (where a serious risk of negative impact is found, the plans, policies etc. being assessed should be halted until these issues can be addressed)
+• completed the EQIA template, please tick which option you (Lead Reviewer) perceive best reflects the findings of the assessment.
+This can be cross-checked Quality Assurance process: Option 1: No major change (where no impact or potential for improvement is found, no action is required) Option 2: Adjust (where a potential or actual negative impact or potential for a more positive impact is found, make changes to mitigate risks or make improvements) Option 3: Continue (where a potential or actual negative impact or potential for a more positive impact is found but a decision not to make a change can be objectively justified, continue without making changes) Option 4: Stop and remove (where a serious risk of negative impact is found, the plans, policies etc. being assessed should be halted until these issues can be addressed)

-11. If you believe your service is doing something that 'stands out' as an example of good practice - for instance you are routinely collecting patient data on sexual orientation, faith etc. - please use the box below to describe the activity and the benefits this has brought to the service.
-This information will help others consider opportunities for developments in their own services.

-Actions - from the additional mitigating action requirements boxes completed above, please summarise the actions this service will be taking forward.
-Date for completion Who is responsible?(initials) A comprehensive engagement plan will have to be implemented, with service users, their families and carers and staff.
-Establish a comprehensive monitoring and evaluation framework to track service quality and compliance.
-Regularly review and audit care practices to ensure accountability

-Ongoing 6 Monthly Review please write your 6 monthly EQIA review date:

-Lead Reviewer: Name

-EQIA Sign Off: Job Title Signature Date

-Quality Assurance Sign Off: Name Job Title Signature Date
+neip others consider oppo ortunities for deve lopments in their own services.
+Actions - from the additional m • equirements boxes completed above, please forward.
+Date for completion Who is responsible?(initials) A comprehensive engagement their families and carers and e to be implemented, with service users, Following Approv al • evaluation framework to track service did audit care practices to ensure Following Approv al. Ongoing 6 Monthly Review ple ease write your 6 r monthly EQIA review date: Lead Reviewer: EQIA Sign Off: Name Job Title Signature Date Frances McMeeking ACO for Operational Care Services and Hom War McMeeking 27 February 2025 nelessness Quality Assurance Sign Off: Name Job Title Signature Date A Low Planning Manager A Low 07/03/25

+• This eqia has been subject to quality assurance.
+However, QA identifies that there may be risk in relation to reduction in care provision and possible detrimental impact on service users on the grounds of age and disability.